Dirk Wellham

 Dirk MacDonald Wellham (born 13 March 1959) is a former Australian cricketer who played in six Test matches and 17 One Day Internationals (ODIs) between 1981 and 1987.
-He is one of three players to score a century in both his first class and Test debuts.
+He is one of four players to score a century in both his first class and Test debuts (as of June 2025).
 He was the first player to captain three Australian states having captained New South Wales, Tasmania and Queensland during his career.
 As NSW captain, he won the Sheffield Shield in 1984–85 and 1985–86 and the McDonald's Cup in 1984–85.He is the nephew of New South Wales first-class cricketer Walter Wellham.

 Early life

 Welham was born in Marrickville, New South Wales and attended Ashfield Boys High School.